 Viewing queries in different formats

-You to switch between query results graphical displays by clicking the icons at the center-top of the Explore window: Time view, Table view, Sankey view, Number view, and Bar view.
-Query results are displayed in Time view by default.
+You to switch between query results graphical displays by clicking the icons at the center-top of the Explore window: Time View, Table View, Sankey View, Number View, Bar View, and Sunburst View.

-The following example is a flow shown in Sankey view.
+The following example shows a flow in Sankey View.

 Pinning a query (to a board)